dart-lang/site-www/src/_tutorials/server/fetch-data.md

 displaying it in a [web][] or [Flutter][] app.

-Here is complete, runnable example which requests, decodes, then displays the mock information about the `http` and `path` packages:
+Here is complete, runnable example that requests, decodes, then displays the mock information about the `http` and `path` packages:

 <?code-excerpt "bin/fetch_http_package.dart"?>